asarenski/chromedriving/memory-bank/activeContext.md

 - Added RESTful endpoints for screenshot retrieval with multiple access methods
 - Created Makefile for simplified build and run commands
 - Using Docker for containerized deployment with all dependencies
-- Planning to transition from Google Chrome to Chromium
+- Successfully transitioned from Google Chrome to Chromium
+- Implemented platform-specific configurations for ChromeDriver initialization
+- Using system packages for Chromium and ChromeDriver in Docker for better compatibility

 ## Important Patterns and Preferences